How to Disable the Windows 10 Update from Downloading Permanently

 - Go to your Windows Start menu and click on the Settings cog.

-3. Next, click on the Advanced Options tab.
+- Next, click on the Advanced options tab.

-4. Then, you can choose a date from the dropdown that you’d like to pause automatic updates to.
-Note, as of this edit, Windows only allows you to pause updates for about 6 weeks.
+- Then, you can choose a date from the dropdown that you’d like to pause automatic updates to.
+Note: As of this edit, Windows only allows you to pause updates for 35 days or 5 weeks.

 How to Stop Windows 10 from Downloading Via the Registry

 The initial instructions largely depend on which version of Windows you’re using, but the method is essentially the same.
 To stop automatic updates using the Registry, follow these steps:

-- Open the Start menu, type “regedit“, and then click on Registry Editor.
-(TOP TIP: Alternatively you can simply hold Windows key + R to bring up the Run window) and then type “regedit“.
+- Open the Start menu, type regedit, and then click on Registry Editor.
+(TOP TIP: Alternatively, you can simply hold the Windows key + R to bring up the Run window) and then type regedit.

 - Now that the Registry Editor is open, you can check the key that records whether your system is ready to download Windows 10.
 Using the options on the left side, double-click as follows: HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > WindowsUpdate > OSUpgrade.